-With over 20 years’ experience, Stephen has dedicated his career to helping clients resolve and avoid complex disputes involving class actions, copyrights, trademarks, patents, rights of publicity, trade secrets, non-compete violations, defamation and domain disputes, as well as disputes in the business and entertainment arenas.
-Stephen is eager to go to trial whenever it advances his clients’ interests, but he also helps clients think with their head and not just their heart, which often requires other solutions.
-Even during the Covid-19 pandemic, he tried and won an in-person 3-day jury, and tried and won a 7-day remote arbitration.
+With over 20 years of experience, Stephen has dedicated his career to helping clients resolve and avoid complex disputes involving class actions, copyrights, trademarks, patents, rights of publicity, trade secrets, non-compete violations, defamation and domain disputes, as well as disputes in the business and entertainment arenas.
+His clients hail from technology, health care, real estate development, architecture, design, music, film, and other creative fields, and range from start-ups to household names.
+Stephen is eager to go to trial whenever it advances his clients’ interests, but he also helps clients think with their heads and not just their pride, which often requires other solutions.

 In addition to representing clients from the Nashville area, Stephen is routinely called on by clients, lawyers, and in-house counsel from other cities to represent them here or to serve as local counsel in Tennessee state and federal courts.
 Clients in the political realm also call on Stephen to advise them on legal issues, campaign finance, and election contests.
 Recent examples include obtaining a temporary injunction for a presidential campaign to keep polls open longer on Super Tuesday after tornadoes had closed some polling locations and filing an amicus brief in the Tennessee Supreme Court on behalf of leading Tennessee epidemiologists who advocated expansion of absentee ballots to all eligible voters during the pandemic.